 On my first visit to the DSVA in April 2013, I was not disappointed!
 What I found was a large, easily-accessible concrete pad with a clear North marker for setting up telescopes and cameras.
 This ample, level surface offers enough space for at least 10 telescopes at once with room to spare.
 The site is well maintained, and provides an incredible view of the night sky.
 At the time, the parking was ample.
 And the resulting images I got from my time under the stars were remarkably better than anything I could do from the vicinity of the city.

 Over the years, improvements have been made to the site to make it better.
-Large dirt berms were added to block headlights of cars from the highway.
-A larger parking lot was recently added and is a welcome addition, as the site has increased in popularity quite significantly in the last couple of years.
-The old parking lot just couldn’t handle the increased popularity of the site.
-But being a victim of your own success isn’t a bad thing.
+Large berms were added to block headlights of cars from the highway.
+A larger parking lot was also added and is a welcome addition, as the site has increased in popularity quite significantly.
+In 2022 Lennox & Addington County received a sizeable grant to make some game-changing improvements to the site, including an expanded platform, a wall that prevents vehicle headlights from shining on the pad, and solar electricity so serious stargazers and astrophotographers can plug in their equipment.

-Starting in 2015, I was recruited to volunteer as the starry night tour guide for the monthly public viewing sessions that run from May to September (Note: events are cancelled in 2020 due to the pandemic).
+Starting in 2015, I was recruited to volunteer as the starry night tour guide for the monthly public viewing sessions that run from May to September.
 These events have been drawing dozens of enthusiastic star gazers from all over.
 Seeing attendees from the Greater Toronto area and beyond is a regular occurrence.
 In fact, they seem to make up the majority of the attendees at our events.
-What started as events with a handful of astronomy geeks (yes, we’re okay with and proud of that term!!!) and night sky enthusiasts in attendance has exploded into having crowds of 100 or more gathered for our starry night tours.
+What started as events with a handful of astronomy geeks (yes, we’re okay with and proud of that term!!!) and night sky enthusiasts in attendance has exploded into having crowds of 200 or more gathered for our starry night tours.
 Although non-event nights are much quieter, we can expect to see multiple people from distances of 200 km or more in attendance over the course of an evening.
 And it pleases me greatly to see such an interest from the public.

 Largely self-taught in astrophotography, Joe Gilker been practicing his craft relentlessly whenever possible.
 On most dark, clear nights from spring to fall, he can be found at the Lennox & Addington Dark Sky Viewing Area with his mobile observatory doing deep sky imaging, or taking landscape photographs with the starry night sky as a backdrop.
 Joe also writes the Dark Arts Astrophotography blog which chronicles his experience as an astrophotographer and provides tutorials and reviews geared at novices.